 1. Elden Ring Is Unbelievably Hard

-That being said, after the rage-induced coma you will undoubtedly go through initially, there is an important and crucial lesson to be learned at the end of it.
+That being said, after several rage-induced fits, there is an important and crucial lesson to be learned at the end of it.
 Your mistakes are your fault and yours alone.
 Essentially, anything that goes wrong in Elden Ring is because you messed up.
-While that may sound a little hopeless, there is a silverlining.
-Ostensibly, this means that you can – and will – get better, eventually.
+While that may sound a little hopeless, there is a silver lining.
+Ostensibly, this means that you can – and will – get better.
 You just need to put in the hours to get there.

 2. Co-op Makes The Experience More Fun

-Now I know most hardcore fans of the series will probably argue against me on this one, as from what I can gather, the Souls-like genre is meant to be a single-player focused experience.
-However, exploring Elden Ring’s large open sandbox world is made that much more enjoyable while tagging a partner in to explore with.
+Now, I know most hardcore fans of the series will probably argue against me on this one, as the Souls-like genre is typically a single-player-focused experience.
+However, exploring Elden Ring’s large open sandbox world is made that much more enjoyable while exploring with a partner.

 Not only does it make the content a lot easier but it also helps against invaders in your world.
-Luckily for me, Elden Ring’s multiplayer functionality is quite simple, only requiring an item to use and then being able to summon until either you die or rest.
+Luckily for me, Elden Ring’s multiplayer functionality is quite simple, only requiring the use of a basic item, and then being able to summon until either you die or rest.
 Suffice to say, if you’re finding the Elden Ring life a little difficult, then consider playing with a friend.
-There’s a reason the old adage goes “everything is better with friends”.
+There’s a reason the old adage goes, “everything is better with friends”.

 3. Bosses Are An Incredibly Intimidating Yet Enjoyable Experience

 I remember entering my first fight against Margit.
-As intimidating of an experience that it was, after the fortieth “Put these foolish ambitions to rest” I started to see a rhythm within the madness.
-And each time I’d walk through that mist I would be less scared each time.
-It’s through the Margit fight that I learned that Elden Ring’s difficulty is having the patience to learn the encounter and account for your mistakes.
+As intimidating of an experience as it was, after the fortieth “Put these foolish ambitions to rest”, I started to see a rhythm within the madness.
+And each time I’d walk through that mist, I would be less scared each time.
+Through the Margit fight, I learned that Elden Ring’s difficulty is having the patience to learn the encounter and account for your mistakes.

 4. You Are Absurdly Squishy